PyaeLinn01/MyanFoodEvalu/README.md

 # Myanmar Food LLM Evaluator

-This system evaluates Large Language Models (LLMs) like Google's Gemini on their knowledge of Myanmar food using multiple choice questions about Mohinga (မုန့်ဟင်းခါး).
+This system evaluates Large Language Models (LLMs) like Google's Gemini and DeepSeek on their knowledge of Myanmar food using multiple choice questions about Mohinga (မုန့်ဟင်းခါး).

 ## Features